 There are plenty of things to do in Prague at night, which is the reason why Prague Nightlife is great for stag and hen dos.
 The Old Town is where you will the majority of bars as it is the livelier side of the city.
 For those looking to get very drunk, head to Prague’s Absinthe bar and shop, which I believe also has absinthe ice cream!
 With this in mind, for a livelier stay, find a hotel in Prague Old Town.

-The great thing about Prague is there is accommodation to suit everyone, from budget hostels in Prague to luxury boutique hotels.
+The great thing about Prague is there is accommodation to suit everyone, from budget hostels in Prague to luxury boutique hotels in Prague.

 For those of you, who like me, appreciate a good night’s sleep but still want to be close to Prague’s places of interest, the best location to stay in Prague is on the Mala Strana side of the Charles Bridge.

-It’s no secret, I love boutique hotels as I find they always give me an affordable luxury experience and I adore the quirky features.
-I booked our stay at Bishops House on Booking.com and chose this boutique hotel in Prague as it’s only located 50 yards from The Charles Bridge, four minutes walk from The John Lennon Wall and, ten minutes walk from Prague Castle.
+For our two days in Prague, I booked a stay at Bishops House on Booking.com and chose this boutique hotel in Prague as it’s only located 50 yards from The Charles Bridge, four minutes walk from The John Lennon Wall and, ten minutes walk from Prague Castle.

 As the name suggests, it’s the former headquarters of the bishop, comes with its own gothic tower and, dates back to the 16th century.
 Pretty cool huh!